seppinho/hadoop-101/README.md

 Cloudgene and Hadoop YARN
 =========
-This repository includes some basic Hadoop YARN Examples (MapReduce and Spark) compiled for CDH 5.3.
-All examples can be run either on the command line or within Cloudgene, our graphical workflow system for Hadoop.
+This repository includes some basic Hadoop YARN Examples (MapReduce and Spark) compiled for the latest CDH version.
+All examples can be run either on the command line or within [Cloudgene)(http://cloudgene.uibk.ac.at), our graphical workflow system for Hadoop.

 ## Ressources
 SparkWordCount: https://github.com/sryza/simplesparkapp

 BioWordCount for MapReduce and Spark: https://github.com/plantimal

-Compiled for cdh 5.3.1

 ## Running Wordcount in Cloudgene
 First we show how a simple WordCount program is designed with Hadoop Mapreduce.
 We then introduce the genepi-hadoop library to simplify the writing of MapReduce programs.
 In a last step, we integrate the program into Cloudgene